 Who Gets Trichophagia?

-Trichophagia is a type of body-focused repetitive behavior (BFRB) found mostly in females who started eating and pulling their hair during middle childhood or adolescence.
+Trichophagia is found mostly in females who started eating and pulling their hair during middle childhood or adolescence.
 In males, this disorder often begins at a younger age, during early to middle childhood.1 Children may eat their own hair, their dolls’ hairs, found hairs, or paint brush bristles.

 Trichophagia & Trichotillomania